mozman/ezdxf/docs/source/addons/draw.rst

 Future Possible Improvements
 ----------------------------
-- remove all dependence on getting the direction from the extrusion vector.
-  `get_rotation_direction_from_extrusion_vector()` is only correct for 2D drawings so this is the main limitation for drawing in 3D
 - render polylines using draw_line_string if it does not contain any arcs
 - pass the font to backend if available
 - deal with nested polygons/hatches by triangulating them: Triangulation_